-The relaxed vs natural hair debate has long been an ongoing one.
+The relaxed hair vs natural hair debate has long been an ongoing one.

 This is largely in part due to constant reinforcement across different forms of media, on what standard of beauty is acceptable or desirable.